 Gluten is a protein found in wheat, rye, barley, and grain hybrids.
 Most people can eat gluten without any problems.
 However, some people could be sensitive to the gluten protein.
-Or they might have celiac disease, which is a serious health condition.
+Or they might have celiac disease, which can be a serious health condition.
 It causes your immune system to attack and damage your small intestine.
 People who have this should go on a gluten-free diet.

 A gluten-free diet means you avoid products that have gluten.
 The U.S. Food and Drug Administration (FDA) defines and controls the term “gluten-free” when it comes to food labeling.
-It requires that foods contain less than 20 parts per million (ppm) of gluten.
+It requires that gluten-free foods contain less than 20 parts per million (ppm) of gluten.

 Path to improved health